senthilcaesar/BWH/README.md

 ## 2) Docker

 #### Download and Install [Docker for ubuntu](https://docs.docker.com/engine/install/ubuntu/)
-To check whether the docker daemon is up and running, use
+Once the installation is completed, To check whether the docker daemon is up and running, use
 ```
 sudo systemctl status docker
 ```